YonSci/gdp-nowcasting-ml/_episodes/04-data-quality-preprocessing.md

 df_interpolate_spline.head()
 ```

-#### Plot the original GDP and with the imputed data using spline interpolation method
+#### Plot the original GDP with the imputed data using spline interpolation method

 ```python